 Finding our name

 Whaikaha - Ministry of Disabled People are the first two parts to our name in our three parts to one name journey.
-Learn about how we got there and our plans for adding a NZSL name in the future.
+Learn about how we got there.

 When Cabinet agreed to establish the new Ministry in October 2021, they gave the Minister for Disability Issues, Minister for the Public Service and Minister of Health authority to determine its final name.